grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## Embedded Platforms

 Faust has been targeting an increasing number of embedded platforms for real-time audio signal processing applications in recent years.
-It can now be used to program microcontrollers ([ESP32](https://www.espressif.com/en), [Teensy](https://www.pjrc.com/teensy/), [Daisy](https://www.electro-smith.com/daisy)), mobile platforms, embedded Linux systems ([Bela](https://bela.io), [Elk](elk audio dsp)),  Digital Signal Processors (DSPs), and more.
+It can now be used to program microcontrollers (i.e., [ESP32](https://www.espressif.com/en), [Teensy](https://www.pjrc.com/teensy/), and [Daisy](https://www.electro-smith.com/daisy)), mobile platforms, embedded Linux systems (i.e., [Bela](https://bela.io) and [Elk](elk audio dsp)),  Digital Signal Processors (DSPs), and more.
 Specialized [architecture files and faust2xx scripts](https://ifc20.sciencesconf.org/321070) have been developed.

 #### Metadata Naming Convention

-A specific question arise when dealing with devices without or limited screen to display any GUI, and a set of physical knobs or buttons to be connected to control parameters.
+A specific question arises when dealing with devices without or limited screen to display any GUI, and a set of physical knobs or buttons to be connected to control parameters.
 The standard way is then to use metadata in control labels.
 Since beeing able to *use the same DSP file on all devices* is always desirable, a common set of metadata has been defined:

 - **[switch:N]** is used to connect to switch buttons
 -  **[knob:N]** is used to connect to knobs
-- to complete: some more missing here?

 #### Using the `-uim` Compiler Option